-- 1. The Association will urge the NRCS leadership to supply a portion of their conservation technical assistance and BMP funds to the Foundation and other capable non-profits, to allocate these funds to the 96 Districts for the implementation of BMPs.
-2019 - 2.
-The Association will request that NACD work with the US Congress to develop a trade agreement with the UK to increase trade of US commodities.
-2023
+- 1. The Association will urge the NRCS leadership to supply a portion of their conservation technical assistance and BMP funds to the Division, Foundation and other capable non-profits, to allocate these funds to the 96 Districts for the implementation of BMPs.
+2019, 2025 - 2.
+The Association will encourage District Supervisors to establish an equal partnership with county government and to educate county officials of the importance of what Districts do for the county and area.
+The Association shall work on a reporting model for all districts to use and adjust as needed.
+2025 - 3.
+The Association will encourage District Supervisors to seek incentives of monetary gains for staff who complete and receive JAA certification and other technical achievement from their local county government and other resources.
+2025